PaaS - Orchestration

 • Functionality: Cloud-based tools for automating CI/CD pipelines.

-• Use Case: CircleCI focuses on rapid setup and scaling, while GitHub Actions integrates tightly with GitHub's ecosystem3.
+• Use Case: CircleCI focuses on rapid setup and scaling, while GitHub Actions integrates tightly with GitHub's ecosystem3arrow-up-right.

 8. Puppet and Chef: